 Migration to Microsoft suite and busy schedule to blame says Gulliver

 Keen observers of the University of Ottawa Students’ Union (UOSU) may have noticed the Union has not updated its Google Drive since the end of the 2020-21 academic year.
 Students have not been able to access any public documents pertaining to the UOSU’s 2021-22 Board of Directors (BOD).
-This includes meeting minutes, subcommittee minutes and Executive Committee members’ officer reports which were public in the Union’s first two years of existence.
+This includes meeting minutes, audits, subcommittee minutes and Executive Committee members’ officer reports which were public in the Union’s first two years of existence.

 According to Tim Gulliver, the UOSU’s president, the Union has migrated to Microsoft suite to follow suit with the university’s transition to Outlook in 2020-21.
 Technical challenges when it comes to embedding the suite with the Union’s website and a busy schedule for Gulliver have delayed the process.